On endomorphisms of projective varieties with numerically trivial canonical divisors: Preliminaries

-Let $f:X\to X$ be a surjective endomorphism of a projective variety $X$.
+Let $f:X\dashrightarrow X$ be a dominant rational self-map of a projective variety $X$.
 We say $f$ has a {\it Zariski dense orbit}, if for some $x\in X$, the orbit $\{f^n(x)\,|\,n\ge 0\}$ is Zariski dense in $X$.
 We recall the following useful result proved by Amerik and Campana.
 Here, we rewrite it a bit and only consider surjective endomorphisms for convenience.
-Note that the following still remains unknown without the ``uncountable'' assumption; see \cite[Conjecture 7.14]{MS}. \begin{theorem}(cf.~\cite{AC}) Let $f:X\to X$ be a surjective endomorphism of a projective variety $X$ over an uncountable algebraically closed field $k$.
+Note that it still remains unknown without the ``uncountable'' assumption; see \cite[Conjecture 7.14]{MS}. \begin{theorem}(cf.~\cite{AC}) Let $f:X\dashrightarrow X$ be a dominant rational self-map of a projective variety $X$ over an uncountable algebraically closed field $k$.
 Then $f$ has no Zariski dense orbit if and only if there is a dominant rational map $\pi:X\dasharrow \mathbb{P}^1$ such that $\pi\circ f=f$. \end{theorem}

 The following is an application of the above result, which is originally motivated by Zhang \cite[Conjecture 4.1.6]{Zhsw} for polarized endomorphisms. \begin{theorem} Let $f:X\to X$ be an amplified endomorphism of a projective variety $X$ over an uncountable algebraically closed field $k$.
 Then $f$ has a Zariski dense orbit. \end{theorem} \begin{proof} Suppose $f$ has no Zariski dense orbit.
 By Theorem \ref{thm-AC}, there is a dominant rational map $\pi:X\dasharrow \mathbb{P}^1$ such that $\pi\circ f=\pi$.
 Let $U$ be an open dense subset of $X$ such that $\pi$ is well defined over $U$.
 Denote by $X_y:=\overline{\pi|_U^{-1}(y)}$ for any $y\in \pi(U)$.
 Then $f^{-1}(X_y)=X_y$.
 Note that $f|_{X_y}$ is amplified and $\dim(X_y)>0$.
 By Theorem \ref{thm-amp-pcd}, $\Per(f|_{X_y})\cap U\neq \emptyset$.
 Note that $\Per(f)\supseteq \bigcup_{y\in \pi(U)} (\Per(f|_{X_y})\cap U)$ and the latter one is an uncountable disjoint union.
 So $\Per(f)$ is uncountable, a contradiction. \end{proof}